ymmiah/AiTestPrep/README.md

-# UK Spouse Visa A2 English Test Prep
+# AI Language Test Prep Platform

 ## 1. Project Overview

-The UK Spouse Visa A2 English Test Prep is an advanced, AI-powered web application designed to help users prepare for the A2 English language test required for the UK Spouse Visa.
-It provides an immersive, gamified, and interactive learning experience by simulating the conversational part of the exam.
+The AI Language Test Prep Platform is an advanced, AI-powered web application designed to help users prepare for major English language proficiency exams.
+It provides an immersive, gamified, and interactive learning experience by simulating the conversational parts of the exams and offering comprehensive skill-building modules.

+The application is structured into distinct modules for different exams, starting with:

-The application's core is a voice-to-voice chat where users speak with an AI examiner.
-The AI, powered by Google Gemini, listens to the user's response, replies with a natural-sounding voice, and provides instant, targeted feedback on their performance.
-This creates a realistic and effective practice environment to build speaking confidence and proficiency.
+1.  **UK Spouse Visa A2 English Test Prep:** The original core of the application, featuring a voice-to-voice chat where users speak with an AI examiner.
+The AI, powered by Google Gemini, provides instant, targeted feedback on performance, creating a realistic and effective practice environment.
+2.  **IELTS Exam Preparation:** A comprehensive suite of tools to help users prepare for the IELTS Academic & General Training tests.
+This module includes practice for all four sections of the exam.

+This modular architecture allows for easy expansion to include other language tests in the future.

 ## 2. Core Features

 The application is a comprehensive toolkit with modules targeting every aspect of the A2 test.

-### AI Conversation Simulator (The Core Experience)
+### AI Conversation Simulator (A2 Test Prep)

 *   **Voice-to-Voice Interaction:** Users engage in a full conversational experience by speaking to the AI and listening to its spoken responses, creating a true-to-life practice session.
 *   **Realistic Scenarios:** Practice across a variety of contexts, including: